 Kobo Daishi's and Kogyo Daishi's Birthday Celebration

-Special thanks to the founder and the restorator of Shingon sect
+Special thanks to the founder and the restorator of the Shingon sect.

 |Beginning of the month||